k-czekaj/PORTFOLIO/README.md

 - **MySQL** - a relational database management system that is based on structured query language (SQL)
 - **Xampp** - free and open-source cross-platform web server solution
 - **Jira** - a suite of agile work management solutions that powers collaboration across all teams from concept to customer
+- **Confluence** - a team workspace where knowledge and collaboration meet
 - **qTest** - a test management tool used for Project Management, Bug Tracking, and Test Management
 - **GitHub** - a code hosting platform for version control and collaboration
 - **GIT** - a distributed version control system that tracks changes in any set of computer files